akerumort/snake-rush-game/README.md

 ### 🎮 Animations:
 - Smooth background transitions and movements.
-- Collision and explosion animations when the snake hits obstacles or bombs.
+- Collision and explosion animations when the snake hits obstacles or bombs (used free animations from open sources).

 ### 🔊 Sound Effects:
 - Background music for the main menu and levels (the same for all levels 😥).